OpenASR/idiolect/README.md

 To get started, press the <img src="src/main/resources/org/openasr/idiolect/icons/start.svg" height="24" alt="Voice control"/> button in the toolbar, then speak a command, e.g. "Hi, IDEA!"
 Idiolect supports a simple [grammar](src/main/resources/org/openasr/idiolect/grammars/command.gram).
 For a complete list of commands, please refer to [the wiki](https://github.com/OpenASR/idiolect/wiki/Feature-Roadmap#features).
 Click the button once more to deactivate.

+### Voice Commands
+For a full list of all actions that can be activated by voice ask Idiolect:

+> What can I say?

+or

+> What can I say about "activate"?
+> What can I say about "create"?
+> What can I say about "generate"?
+> What can I say about "new"?
+> What can I say about "template"?

+There are _a lot_ of actions, and some of them are not easy to say or remember.
+To make it easier you can [customise the phrases](#CustomPhraseRecognizer).

+> Edit custom phrases

+Some of the more useful commands are:

+#### Navigation
+- activate project tool window (commit, database, debug, find, gradle, run, terminal...)
+- back/forward, down/up, left/right, page up/down, scroll up/down
+- next/previous word
+- method down/up
+- find, find in project
+- go to ... (class, bookmark, declaration, line, implementation...)
+- close all editors
+- next method
+- find usages
+- call hierarchy

+#### Editing
+- create (editor config file, grpc request action, liquibase changelog, vue single file comp)
+- new class/dockerfile/element/file...
+- code cleanup
+- code completion
+- collapse block
+- extract class/function/method/etc
+- generate getter/setter/test method...
+- new class (or "create new class "something")
+- rename (or rename to "something")
+- cut / copy / paste / delete
+- cut line end/backward
+- delete to (line/word) (start/end)
+- toggle column mode
+- reformat code
+- fix it
+- whoops

+#### Debugging
+- debug
+- context debug
+- context run
+- coverage

+#### Git Commands
+- git add/pull/merge/push/stash...
+- checkin files
+- annotate

 ## Building

 For Linux or macOS users: